nordeim/LimeAura-Productivity-Suite/docs/prompts.md

 ---

 awesome understanding! please meticulously review the attached PRD, its appendix and UI/UX design guideline, then do a thoughtful relevant research to validate your assumptions.
 Then meticulously plan and create a comprehensive assessment on the proposed application blueprint.
 I will share the relevant documents over this and the next prompt, so reserve your final assessment after I told you I have shared all the necessary documents for your complete evaluation, analysis and synthesis.

+---

+Yes, I have shared all the necessary documents.
+The third document is itself suggested additions/improvements to the original PRD shared.
+You may think deeper and think harder to deeply explore thoroughly and systematically to review, research and critique the design in a practical and implementable way.
+For example, how similar application should be designed and implemented.